pressden/baseline/README.md

 #### Important Notes

 * Files in the `baseline` directory should not be modified.
-Everything in baseline (PHP, JS, SASS) can be overridden in your child theme.
+Everything in baseline can be overridden in your child theme.
 * Generated files (`style.css` and `main.js`) should not be modified directly.
 Webpack overwrites these files on each build.